 These core messages of self-determination are all reflected in Goddard's Law of Assumption, which tells us that aligning our thoughts and feelings allows us to manifest our dreams.

 Now that you have a clear sense of what the Law of Assumption claims and how it works, how do you practice the Law of Assumption?
 One of the best methods is to follow this simple, three-step process:

 Using positive affirmations can really help with step three described in the above process.
 Specifically, understanding how to write affirmations will help to increase focus on the idea that what you want is your reality.
 For example, avoid aspirational statements like “I am becoming a confident person” or “I am moving towards the job I've always wanted.”
-Instead, try statements closer to the following:
+Instead, try personal vision statements closer to the following:

 “I am so thankful for my soulmate.”